15 Food Ingredients Nutritionists Try to Avoid

 When this oil-based butter substitute became popular in the mid-20th century, it seemed like an answer to nutritional prayers.
 These products had less saturated fat than butter, so doctors encouraged their patients to make the swap.
-Now, margarine has a bit of a shadow cast on it because some brands contain trans fats, artificial fats created when liquid fats are turned into solids.
-“Just use real butter,” Reaver says.
-“There is no need to continue using this artificial butter.”
-If you don’t want to use regular butter, Reaver says, try plant-based spread alternatives—coconut or avocado, for example.
+Then margarine had a bit of a shadow cast on it because some brands used to contain a lot of trans fats, artificial fats created when liquid fats are turned into solids.

 Thanks to the popularity of alternative flours, you may not need this pantry staple any longer.
-“I keep almond flour, ground flaxseed, oat flour, and buckwheat flour in stock for waffles, pancakes, cookies, muffins, and breads,” says Monica Moreno, MS, RDN.
+“I keep almond flour, ground flaxseed, oat flour, and buckwheat flour in stock for waffles, pancakes, cookies, muffins, and breads,” says Monica Moreno, RDN, in Miami.
 These flour alternatives, Moreno says, are higher in fiber and have more micronutrients than the bleached all-purpose alternative.
-Healthy-eating secrets from nutritionists can help you make every meal healthier and better for you.
+(Healthy-eating secrets from nutritionists can help you make every meal healthier and better for you.)

 Canned cream soups

 “Cream soups are typically laden with fat and sodium, not to mention the chemical stabilizers required to keep it on the shelves indefinitely,” Reaver says.
 “Instead, make your own cream-based broths, using a touch of cream, cow’s milk, or non-dairy milk.”

 Reaver explains that you can eliminate milk entirely if you’re lactose sensitive.
 Use pureed cauliflower or potatoes for the creamy factor sans cream.
 (Nutritionists also don’t always take vitamins—here’s why you might want to skip your vitamins, too.)

 Certain canned beans or vegetables